UK & IRELAND PROVINCE

 In all circumstance where a breach has occurred we will document and keep a record of the breach and how it was dealt with.

-We store records of our history in a purpose built Archives to which two people have immediate access.
+We store records of our history in a purpose built Archives where only the archivist has immediate access.
+In the event of sickness or any other reason, a named person by the archivist has access to the archives under these circumstances.
 Anyone wishing to engage in research contacts our archivist who will arrange for the research to take place.
 Because of the risks concerning personal data protection we will reflect seriously before granting such a request.

 We do not allow any third party to use phones or any other recording devises e.g. cameras within the archives.